Researching law schools: Additional resources

 Searchable database of all ABA-approved law schools, providing substantial data regarding admissions, employment, faculty and student body demographics, bar passage rates and more.

 Admission and other information for every ABA-accredited law school, all in one convenient location.
 Includes links to all of the most recent 509s — law schools are required to disclose this information every year, and to post it visibly on their websites.

 Searchable database of most recently available employment data for all ABA-approved schools.
 Does not include salary information, but is otherwise pretty comprehensive.

 A collection of useful statistics about ABA-accredited law schools, including post-grad employment, admissions, and student body demographics.

-Advocacy group whose aim is to make information about law school costs and employment data more readily accessible and comprehensible for individuals considering legal careers.
+Tool developed by an independent advocacy group whose aim was to make information about law school costs and employment data more readily accessible and comprehensible for individuals considering legal careers.
+Now owned by LSAC.

 The American Bar Association’s Section of Legal Education offers a number of resources for researching legal education options, as well as advice on undergraduate preparation for law school.

 Spivey Consulting’s MyRank allows you to weight various factors in your consideration of law schools based on your own priorities, and then filters and ranks the schools accordingly.